When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.

 These may include:

-- Booking fee (usually no more than £200)
+- A booking fee (usually no more than £300)

-- Mortgage broker fee (if applicable)
+- Mortgage broker fee (some brokers may be free)

 When is the best time to remortgage?

-Ideally, you should start planning to remortgage around six months before your fixed rate period ends.
 Acting early can also help you avoid extra payments.
 When you actually remortgage may be influenced by a couple of other factors.

 Bear in mind that your fixed rate period may include early repayment charges, which may apply beyond the length of your deal.